Driving the 4x4 Road to the Lookout at Greenstone Mountain in BC

 Is the Road to Greenstone Mountain Open in Winter?

-Set high in Greenstone Mountain Provincial Park, the road is impassable in winter and is typically inaccessible until the first week of June.
+Located within Greenstone Mountain Provincial Park, the road is typically inaccessible during winter and usually opens by the first week of June.
 Certain sections can become very muddy and slick in wet weather.

 Pic: Sean Carney